RandomSearch18/a-level-project/docs/readme.md

 - **MR:** Yes.
 - **AS:** Yes, I am
 - **MR:** Which is going to be a project on pedestrian routing, so it will be a navigation app, basically.
 Okay, I'd like to know first of all, how often you use a app or website to get directions, at all.
-- **AS:** Probably about once every two weeks, when I'm going somewhere new... how long a journey will take, \[by] car, or just walking
+- **AS:** Probably about once every two weeks, when I'm going somewhere new... how long a journey will take, \[by] car or just walking
 - **MR:** So you'd say it's especially useful if you're going somewhere new?
 - **AS:** Yes, definitely
 - **MR:** Okay.
 And how often do you use an app for pedestrian navigation?
 So for just walking